Passive Market Impact: A Point Process Approach: A new micro-structure price model

-Theorem \ref{thm:finiteness:price:lim} is proved in Appendix \ref{proof:thm:finiteness:price:lim} and relies essentially after time $t$, each Hawkes process $N^a$ and $N^b$ can be written as the sum of a Hawkes process with a time-varying baseline which is $\calF_t$-measurable and a Hawkes process which is $\calF_t$-independent ans which has the same dynamic as $N^a$ and $N^b$.
-The assumption $\norm{\varphi}_{L^1} < 1$ in Theorem \ref{thm:finiteness:price:lim} is classical and ensures that the Hawkes process is stable.
-Similarly, the assumptions $\lambda^L$ decreasing and $\lambda^C$ is increasing ensure that the distribution of the queues admits a stationary distribution, while the assumption $\inf_{k>0} \mathfrak{m}_k > 0$ ensures that the distribution of the queues converges exponentially fast to their stationary state after time $t$.
+Theorem \ref{thm:finiteness:price:lim} is proved in Appendix \ref{proof:thm:finiteness:price:lim} and relies essentially on the fact that after time $t$, each Hawkes process $N^a$ and $N^b$ can be written as the sum of a Hawkes process with a time-varying baseline which is $\calF_t$-measurable and a Hawkes process which is $\calF_t$-independent and has the same dynamic as $N^a$ and $N^b$.
+The assumption $\norm{\varphi}_{L^1} < 1$ is classical and ensures that the Hawkes process is stable and is essential so that the Hawkes process with time-varying baseline has finite expectation.
+Similarly, the assumptions $\lambda^L$ decreasing and $\lambda^C$ is increasing ensure that the distribution of the queues admits a stationary distribution, while the assumption $\inf_{k > 0} \mathfrak{m}_k > 0$ ensures that the distribution of the queues converges exponentially fast to their stationary state after time $t$.
 The assumption $\kappa$ non-negative is natural and ensures the price movements are consistent with the order signs.
-The boundedness of $\kappa$ is required to ensure that the contribution of a single market order is bounded. \\
+The boundedness of $\kappa$ is required to ensure that the contribution of a single market order is bounded.

 Although Theorem \ref{thm:finiteness:price:lim} proves the finiteness of the limit \eqref{eq:price:lim}, it is of limited use in practice because it does not provide a closed-form formula to compute this limit.
-Using that $M^{a/b} = N^{a/b} - \Lambda^{a/b}$ is a martingale, where $\Lambda^{a/b}_t = \int_0^t \lambda^{a/b}_s \, ds$, we see that \eqref{eq:price:lim} can be rewritten as
+Using that $M^{a/b} = N^{a/b} - \Lambda^{a/b}$ is a martingale, where $\Lambda^{a/b}_t = \int_0^t \lambda^{a/b}_s ds$, we see that \eqref{eq:price:lim} can be rewritten as

 and therefore